Stories

 Older equipment is often less efficient than what is available today and can also become less efficient over time which means you’re paying for energy that is not actually being converted into the heat you need to prepare meals and clean your dishes.
 It can be money down the drain.

-In contrast, the restaurants that took advantage of our rebates to offset the cost of upgrading to high-efficiency natural gas appliances are already seeing payback in energy savings.
-So far, between January and August 2021, we’ve seen more than 70 customers take part in these programs and each restaurant is saving an average of $1,350 a year in operational costs.1 These year-over-year savings add up fast which means an upgrade can not only bring some shine to your kitchen but also leave some money in the bank.
+In contrast, the restaurants that took advantage of our rebates to offset the cost of upgrading to high-efficiency gas appliances are already seeing payback in energy savings.
+Between January and December 2023, we've seen more than 75 customers take part in these programs and each restaurant is saving an average $1,535 a year in operational costs.1 These year-over-year savings add up fast which means an upgrade can not only bring some shine to your kitchen but also leave some money in the bank.

 If you don’t know where to start when it comes to choosing high-efficiency appliances, looking for models that are ENERGY STAR® certified is a great starting point.
 Equipment with this designation means it meets strict energy efficiency standards that help customers save energy and money.